Table of Contents

 As we can see, we’re talking about a typical Windows + Linux hybrid environment, which I often like to adopt (and suggest to my customers) because it allows me to have the best of both worlds: .NET 2.x & 4.x apps and services on a full Windows architecture, LAMP/LEMP/MEAN stacks on Linux, and .NET Core (micro)services using Windows and/or Linux depending on the external packages availability.

 When you deploy a virtual server, Aruba Cloud automatically assigns a public IP address and a network card directly connected to the internet, so that each server has direct access to the internet (and can also being accessed).

-For obvious security reasons I’ve chosen to ditch such approach and adopt a WAN + LAN networking configuration orchestrated by the firewall: more specifically, I’ve configured all the public IPs to the firewall, in order to make it the only VM accepting incoming connections from the WAN, putting all the other servers to a secured LAN so that they could communicate with each other without being exposed to the internet.
+For obvious security reasons I’ve chosen to ditch such approach and adopt a WAN + LAN networking configuration orchestrated by the firewall: more specifically, I’ve configured all the public IPs to the firewall in order to make it the only VM directly accepting incoming connections from the WAN: I’ve then put all the other servers on a secured LAN so that they could communicate with each other without being exposed to the internet.

 Implementing an internal LAN on Aruba Cloud was actually pretty straightforward thanks to a Virtual Switch, which serves this exact purpose; I just had to configure the LAN network on pfSense and activate its DHCP server so that it can act as a gateway and handle the whole subnet, as it can be seen in the screenshot below:

 Once done, I could add a secondary Network Interface Card to each of my Cloud Servers to make them able to connect to the LAN Virtual Switch: